sreevatshan/Ticks-Shotgun-slurmscripts/README.md

 4) CheckM - Assessing the quality of binned file
 5) GTDB-tk - Taxonomic annotation of binned sequences

-Note - I had ran couple of tools directly in command-line (CLI) without script because either it was simple one line command or not able to not produce the required output through loops or requires working in separate portal.
-Notably FASTQc/MultiQC and read-based analysis.
+Note - I had ran couple of tools directly in command-line (CLI) without script because either it was simple one line command which did not needed a separate script or not able to not produce the required output through loops or requires working in separate portal.
+Notably FASTQc/MultiQC and read-based analysis and Taxonomic annotation in Assembly based.